Karlz-Bandz/Sort_2D/README.md

 More informations in README file

-This application sort co_ordinates x, y from the farthest to the nearest to the point 0,0.
+This application can sort co_ordinates x, y from farthest to nearest to point 0,0.

-In SortClass in Constructor distance from 0,0 is computed and assigned to result variable.
+The distance from 0,0 is computed and assigned to result variable inside the SortClass.

 After that all objects are sorted in SortAll class using result.
 At the end all elements are sorted ////////////////////////////87654321